 As Motorola radio systems migrate from traditional circuit switched infrastructure to packet based infrastructure, new cryptographic modules are needed to replace those in the current system.
 Astro 6.7 represents the first Astro release to support end-to-end encryption to the console in the packet-based infrastructure.
 This has been made possible only with the development of the packet based MCC7500 console.
-It is within this console that the Vortex Secure Card resides.
-Also with the release of Astro 6.7 an audio archiving device called the secure Archiving Interface Server (AIS) is being released which also contains the Vortex Secure Card providing end-to-end encryption services.
+It is within this console that the MCC7500 Secure Card resides.
+Also with the release of Astro 6.7 an audio archiving device called the secure Archiving Interface Server (AIS) is being released which also contains the MCC7500 Secure Card providing end-to-end encryption services.

-The MCC7500 Secure Card Crypto Engine Cryptographic Module is a multiprocessor, cryptographic PCI card that provides encryption services for up to 60 audio streams for the Secure Operator Position (B1908) and Secure Archiving Interface Server (B1918).
+The MCC7500 Secure Card Crypto Engine Cryptographic Module is a sub portion of a PCI express card which provides encryption services for up to 60 audio streams for the Secure Operator Position (B1908) and Secure Archiving Interface Server (B1918).
 Each Secure Operator Position will contain one Secure Card providing encryption services for 60 simultaneous audio streams.
 Each Secure AIS will contain 1 or 2 Secure Cards providing encryption services for 60 or 120 audio streams, respectively.
 The Spare Crypto Card (B1924) may be used to upgrade an Operator Position or AIS.

 1.5.
-Vortex SCCE Hardware / Software version numbers
+MCC7500 SCCE Hardware / Software version numbers